sudoyashi/Joshis-Garage/_posts/2099-02-02-goingtogsclass.markdown

 | ><                       | ><                       | Tightens-opens, or mad                                       | Tricky sections                                              |
 | + or -                   | + or -                   | Plus or minus                                                | Increase or decrease severity in-between numbers             |

+## But why...

+1) I would love to try a rallycross course someday
+2) It's way easier to understand the fast and slow parts of the course than drawing a map